Sahilsr10/revenue-recovery-agent/README.md

 ## Dashboard
 <img width="1677" height="830" alt="Screenshot 2026-09-04 at 1 25 22 AM" src="https://github.com/user-attachments/assets/720b0caf-3166-47de-a7b4-8a3ae7739ffc" />

-*(Add a real screenshot or short GIF of the running Streamlit dashboard here before submitting — this is one of the highest-value things a reviewer sees in the first 5 seconds.)*

 ---

 ## 5-Minute Demo Video Script